7ldsma/Angular-StarWars/README.md

 ### Back-End

 - This web application uses JSON server as its back-end.
-- Run `json-server --watch db.json`  in terminal.
+- Run `json-server --watch db.json`  in the terminal.

 To view the users registered once de JSON server is running, you can:
-- Look for the file [db.json] withing the files list.
+- Look for the file [db.json] within the files list.
 - Navigate to `http://localhost:3000/signupUsers`

 ### Front-End